accordproject/cicero-template-library/src/latedeliveryandpenalty-eurodollar/text/sample-noforcemajeure_euro.md

 considered a full days.
 The total amount of penalty shall not however, exceed 2% of the total value of the Equipment involved in late delivery.
 If the delay is more than 2 weeks, the Buyer is entitled to terminate this Contract.
+All Equipment values are based on EUR and all penalty payments will be paid in EUR.